vishnu1100/Event-management-system/README.md

 ## Documentation

-For more information on how to use the Event Management System, please refer to the [User Manual](link-to-user-manual).
+For more information on how to use and install the Event Management System, please refer to the User Manual inside the zip file  .
 Additionally, detailed technical documentation and API references are available in the [Developer Documentation](link-to-developer-docs).

 ## Support